BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/fourier-series.md

 ```

 The spectrum is computed by the [discrete Fourier transform](sec-dft).
-As you can see, there are even lower frequencies than the fundamental present and the signal consists of a lot *inharmonic* content.
+As you can see, there are lower frequencies than the fundamental present and the signal consists of a lot *inharmonic* content.
 The piano might be out of tune.

 Let us look at a second synthetic example: